Spain's election candidates clash over Catalonia in TV debate

 All possible scenarios for deals to form a government are fraught with difficulties.
 Sanchez on Friday ruled out forming a “grand coalition” with PP.

-Challenged by his rivals on Catalonia, Sanchez said he had tackled the protests with a firm and proportional response.
-He added that, if elected prime minister, he would amend the country’s laws to make clear that organizing an illegal independence referendum, like Catalonia’s regional leaders did in 2017, is a crime.
+Challenged by his rivals on Catalonia, Sanchez, who has hardened his stance on the restive region, said he had tackled the protests with a firm and proportional response.

+He added that if elected prime minister, he would amend the country’s laws to make clear that organizing an illegal independence referendum, like Catalonia’s regional leaders did in 2017, is a crime.

-Sanchez, who became prime minister in June last year after parliament ousted the conservatives in a corruption scandal, has been acting prime minister since the April election.
+He also hit back at Casado and at Ciudadanos leader Albert Rivera, saying they were “the two representative of the cowardly right in front of an aggressive far-right,” condemning their deals at the local and regional levels with Vox.

 The leader of far-left Unidas Podemos, Pablo Iglesias, with whom Sanchez failed to strike a deal to form a government after the April ballot, told Sanchez he “was wrong” if he thought the right would help solve the Catalan problem, saying dialogue with the separatists was the only solution.

+The candidates also clashed on the recent exhumation of former dictator Francisco Franco.

+Abascal, who opposed Franco’s exhumation, said he wanted to “defend freedom against the progressive dictatorship, which divides the Spaniards, who wants women to clash with men, and who wants grandchildren to have to condemn their grandparents.”

-Reporting by Belen Carreno, Ingrid Melander and Elena Rodriguez; Writing by Ingrid Melander; Editing by Peter Cooney
+Reporting by Elena Rodriguez, Belen Carreno; Writing by Ingrid Melander; Editing by Lincoln Feast and Peter Cooney